rupeshtiwari/rupeshtiwari.github.io/_posts/2023-02-25-how-to-maintain-well-architected-framework-on-cloud.md

 How to make sure our workload in the cloud is secure, reliable.
 How to monitor the cost of your cloud resources consumption?
 Is there any automation you can do to remind you of your cloud budget expenses, future expected cost?
 Is there any on-click quick fix to terminate underutilized virtual machines.
 Well the answer to all of these questions is **Microsoft Azure Advisor**.
 Yes, you guessed it I will talk about azure advisor in this article.
 This is an important topic so stay tuned.

-## Azure Advisor
+## Azure Well-Architected Framework & Review

-Azure advisor gives recommendations to all cloud resources based on a well architected framework.
-You can access Azure Advisor recommendations as an owner, contributor, or reader of a subscription.

 [Azure well-architected framework](https://docs.microsoft.com/en-gb/assessments/?mode=pre-assessment&session=local) provides architectural best practices across the five pillars for designing and operating systems in the cloud.
 Those 5 pillars are as follows:

 - Operational Excellence
 - Performance